MrLionware/screencapturekit-audio-capture/README.md

 **Error: "ScreenCaptureKit framework not found"**
 - Solution: Update to macOS 13.0+ (ScreenCaptureKit not available on older versions)

+### Capture timeout errors (macOS 15+)

+**Symptom:** Capture fails with timeout error after 10 seconds on macOS 15 (Sequoia) or later

+**Cause:** This is a known bug in macOS 15+ ScreenCaptureKit where `startCaptureWithCompletionHandler` never completes when audio capture is enabled.
+The SDK includes a 10-second timeout to prevent indefinite hangs.

+**Solutions:**
+1. **Try a different application** - Some apps may work better than others
+2. **Restart the target application** - Sometimes helps reset ScreenCaptureKit state
+3. **Check for macOS updates** - Apple may fix this in future updates
+4. **Consider downgrading to macOS 14** - If possible and this is blocking your use case

+**Note:** This is a system-level macOS bug, not an issue with this package.
+The 10-second timeout prevents your application from hanging indefinitely while waiting for ScreenCaptureKit to respond.

 ## Examples

 The repository ships with runnable example scripts under [`examples/`](examples/README.md) that mirror the snippets below.